apna-college/Delta-Projects/Aditya Bhalerao/README.md

-# create mini project of simon says in different design
+# created mini project of Simon Says in different design